bjin/mpv-prescalers/README.md

 ### Prepare

-High resolusion lossless pictures are preferred for training.
-PGM format are used for input.
+High resolution lossless pictures are preferred for training.
+PGM format is used for input.
 You can use Imagemagick convert training materials to ASCII or binary PGM files.

-for `ravu` and `ravu-3x`, ASCII based PGM is used.
+For `ravu` and `ravu-3x`, ASCII based PGM is used.

 ```sh
 for i in *.png; do convert -depth 16 "$i" -colorspace gray -compress none "$(basename "$i" .png).pnm"; done
 ```

-for `ravu-lite`, binary PGM is used.
+For `ravu-lite`, binary PGM is used.

 ```sh
 for i in *.png; do convert -depth 16 "$i" -colorspace gray "$(basename "$i" .png).pnm"; done